 In addition to truly enterprise-grade device security, deploying new devices becomes a breeze.
 Say you spill an extra large cup of coffee on your device, or it falls into a volcano.
 No problem, grab another one, enter your username and password, and in no time you’ll be back up and running—with all of your applications and data exactly how you left them.

 Companies that properly implement what Microsoft 365 Business has to offer see their IT demands and costs plummet.
-Instead of manually installing updates and tediously deploying new workstations, your IT staff can focus on the company’s mission.
-No longer worried about keeping you up and running, but where you’re running to.
+Instead of manually installing updates and tediously deploying new workstations, your IT staff can focus on the company’s mission and growth goals.

 But What About the Home Use Program?

 The switch from licensed software products to Microsoft's subscription model has generated some confusion around Microsoft's Home Use Program (HUP) discounts.
 This program allows employees at eligible companies to buy an annual subscription of Office 365 Home or Office 365 Personal at a discount for use on their personal devices.

 Here's what you need to know about how the shift towards Microsoft's subscription-based software model has affected the program.